john-corcoran/internetarchive-downloader/README.md

 The above will `download` all files associated with Internet Archive items with identifiers `gov.archives.arc.1155023` and `TourTheInternationalSpaceStation` to folder `space_videos`.

 Internet Archive 'collections' (a special type of item that groups other items together, based on a theme) may also be specified as the identifier, using prefix `collection:`, e.g. `collection:nasa`.
+Each item within the collection will be downloaded in turn.

 The available flags can be viewed using: `python3 ia_downloader.py download --help`, and are as follows: